Chart Color Schemes

 Infrastructure

-Carnarvon has emerging levels of nearby infrastructure activity, ranking in the 25thth percentile nationally
+Carnarvon has emerging levels of nearby infrastructure activity, ranking in the 37thth percentile nationally

-The area's performance is significantly influenced by changes in local infrastructure projects and planning initiatives.
-AreaSearch has identified two projects that are likely to impact the area: Shire of Carnarvon Local Planning Scheme 13 Amendment 6, HyEnergy Green Hydrogen and Ammonia Project, Regional And Rural Wa Road Network Safety Improvements, and WA Regional Digital Connectivity Program (WARDCP).
-The following details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified two projects expected to affect the region.
+Notable initiatives include Shire of Carnarvon Local Planning Scheme 13 Amendment 6, HyEnergy Green Hydrogen and Ammonia Project, Regional And Rural Wa Road Network Safety Improvements, and WA Regional Digital Connectivity Program (WARDCP).

 Professional plan users can use the search below to filter and access additional projects.